sdemey00/sdemey00/README.md

 </div>
 <br><b></b>

-*Currently studying at 42 Belgium in the advenced program, building projects centered on C/C++ development, rendering algorithms, and Linux systems.*
+*Currently studying at 42 Belgium in the advanced program, building projects centered on C/C++ development, rendering algorithms, and Linux systems.*

 ---